-Aotearoa New Zealand is a relative newcomer to the Venice Biennale, with 2013 marking the sixth official participation.
+Aotearoa New Zealand is a relative newcomer to the Venice Biennale.
 The New Zealand artists shown have received significant national and international opportunities, and broadened awareness and engagement of their work has resulted.

 Above: Bill Culbert's 'HUT, made in Christchurch’, 2012 (installation view, Sue Crockford Gallery, Auckland, 2012), photo by Samuel Hartnett.